DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

 1. Grab a deck of playing cards, reserving the Jokers, and shuffle well.
 2. If your character attempts an action with an unknown outcome, you'll be asked to make a Check, which involves drawing one more cards from your deck, and comparing the outcome via...

-   - A *Target Card* (TC) that is drawn and shown on the table, that you hope to be close to when you Draw.
+   - A *Target Card* (TC) that is drawn and shown on the table, which you hope to Draw a value close to in order to succeed on your Check.
 Think of it as the bullseye of the target you are aiming for.
    - *Difficulty Range* (DR) that defines how far away from the TC you can be and still succeed.
 Think of it as the closest rings surrounding the bullseye.
 A DR 'above' a King is an Ace, then 2, and so on.
 A DR 'below' 2 is an Ace, then King, etc.